 She is excited to be involved in Blue Ribbon Mentor-Advocate this year and is eager to learn about the program and especially the students.

-Monique Smithis a graduate student at The University of North Carolina at Chapel Hill, in her final year of the Masters of Social Work program.
-She will be serving as the Blue Ribbon Mentor-Advocate Social Work Intern, focused on the development and expansion of the college and career curriculum of the BRMA program.
+Currently interviewing to fill positionis a graduate student at The University of North Carolina at Chapel Hill, in her final year of the Masters of Social Work program.
+She will be

 Monique was born and raised in Erwin, North Carolina which is a very small town near Fayetteville, North Carolina.
 After attending The University of North Carolina at Chapel Hill for her undergraduate degree in Sociology, she decided to return for her masters.